 Obstacles to Digital Transformation

-Integration of digital strategy with legacy systems turned out to be a painful process that requires new thinking and fundamental changes at all levels of a company.
-Slow digital transformation is a headache for any modern enterprise, as it doesn’t allow getting ahead fast enough to gain the competitive edge.
+The integration of digital strategy with legacy systems turned out to be a painful process that requires new thinking and fundamental changes at all levels of a company.
+Slow digital transformation is a headache for any modern enterprise, as it doesn’t allow getting ahead fast enough to gain a competitive edge.
 Reality demands dynamism, so business and IT teams should work together under pressure to accelerate the transformation procedures.